-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-Chiropractic services to diagnose and to treat (by spinal manipulations, manual muscle stimulations, or other conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body Coverage is limited to 20 visits per calendar year.
-20% coinsurance D. Diabetes Management and Supplies Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) 20% coinsurance Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies E. Diagnostic Imaging Outpatient MRI, CT and PET CT scans in an office or hospital 20% coinsurance Professional services for an outpatient MRI, CT or PET CT scan in 20% coinsurance
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. to treat (by spinal manipulations, manual muscle stimulations, or other conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body E. Diabetes Management and Supplies Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) 40% coinsurance Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs Insulin pumps and their related supplies received from a durable medical equipment provider Coverage for the purchase of an insulin infusion pump is limited to the purchase of one pump per calendar year.
+See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies F. Diagnostic Imaging Outpatient MRI, CT and PET CT scans in an office or hospital 40% coinsurance Professional services for an outpatient MRI, CT or PET CT scan in an office or hospital 40% coinsurance